 Grace Hyden has recently returned from the World Irish Dance Championships in Boston.
 Her minor and junior figure (choreography) teams won first place!
 For the first time ever in Columbus & Cleveland Irish Dancing history, her dancing school 'The Academy' brought home not one, but TWO World Championship Team Titles!
 There are three age groups for team competitions at the World Championships: Minor (Age under 13) Junior (Age under 16) & Senior (Age 16 & over).
 Grace, with her team won the Minor and Junior team sections.

 There were thousands upon thousands of competitors from all over the World.
 Dancers hailed from the USA, Canada, Ireland, England, Scotland, Australia, New Zealand, Mainland Europe and even countries as far as China and South Africa took part where Irish immigrants have built up Irish Dancing.

 Grace was also a patient here at Nationwide Children’s Sports Medicine in our Functional Rehabilitation and Performing Arts Medicine Programs.
 Grace was recovering from a leg injury sustained during training that was preventing her from rehearsing and performing.
 Grace worked with one of our Sports Medicine physicians and athletic trainers, and through hard work and dedication, Grace was able to return to the stage with her team and help capture the title of World Champions!
 We are very proud of Grace.

 Nationwide Children's Sports Medicine has produced a number of injury prevention tips.
-These videos present various injury prevention tips for some of the most common sports injuries.
+These videos present various injury prevention tips for some of the most common sports injuries, including knee injuries.